brightway-lca/brightwebapp/jose/paper.md

 ---
-title: 'BrightWebApp: A Framework for Complex Life-Cycle Assessment and Supply Chain Analysis in the Browser with WebAssembly and Brightway'
+title: 'BrightWebApp: A Framework for Teaching Life-Cycle Assessment and Supply Chain Analysis in the Browser with WebAssembly and Brightway'
 tags:
   - Python
+  - sustainability
+  - environmental impact
   - life-cycle assessment
   - supply chain analysis
   - web assembly